The canonical ring of a stacky curve: Effective degrees

 Thus

-It follows that for any finite sum of generators, using relations \eqref{eqn:pimsrelats} we can rewrite the sum in the form \eqref{eqn:piuniquerep}; and then using \eqref{eqn:scrollrelats} we can write it as the canonical representative using the reduction procedure in the previous paragraph.
-But then it is unique, and so there can be no further relations at this point, and we are done. \end{proof}
+and these relations can be expressed in degree $\leq 2(m+s)$.
+Therefore, given any element of $\Pi$, we use the relations \eqref{eqn:pimsrelats} to rewrite the element using the reduction procedure above, resulting in a sum as in \eqref{eqn:piuniquerep}; moreover, from the scroll relations \eqref{eqn:scrollrelats}, the sum in $\Z_{\geq 0}\Pi_m$ can be written uniquely.
+This says that given any relation among the generators, both sides can be reduced to a the same unique form, and so this relation can be obtained from these relations, as claimed. \end{proof}

 Proposition~\ref{prop:useseffD} is not best possible, but it shows that the saturation of the effective monoid plays a role in understanding toric presentations as above.
-The following proposition characterizes those signatures for which the saturation is more complicated than would allow a direct inductive argument.
+The following proposition characterizes those signatures for which the saturation is complicated enough to require separate investigation.

 \begin{proposition} We have $\Eff(D)=\Eff(\sigma)=\Z_{\geq 0}$ if and only if $\delta \geq 2$.
 If $\delta \leq 1$, then $\Eff(D)=\{0\} \cup \Z_{\geq 2}$ is generated by $2$ and $3$ and has saturation $2$ except for the following signatures $\sigma$: \begin{enumerate} \item[(i)] $(0;e_1,e_2,e_3;0)$, with $e_1,e_2,e_3 \geq 2$; \item[(ii)] $(0;2,2,2,e_4;0)$ with $e_4 \geq 3$; or \item[(iii)] $(0;2,2,2,2,2;0)$. \end{enumerate} \end{proposition}